Source code for ascii_designer.autoframe

 return title

-[docs] def f_add_widgets(self, parent, sliced_grid=None, body=None, offset_row=0, offset_col=0, autoframe=None): if not sliced_grid: sliced_grid = slice_grid(body) toolkit = self.f_toolkit if hasattr(toolkit, "autovalidate"): toolkit.autovalidate = self.f_option_tk_autovalidate autoframe = autoframe or self translation_prefix = self.__class__.__qualname__ + "." # create controls for grid_element in merged_cells(sliced_grid): if not grid_element.text.strip(): continue id, widget = toolkit.parse( parent, grid_element.text, translations=self.f_translations, translation_prefix=translation_prefix ) # place on the grid e = grid_element toolkit.place(widget, row=e.row+offset_row, col=e.col+offset_col, rowspan=e.rowspan, colspan=e.colspan) text = e.text.replace('~',' ') toolkit.anchor(widget, left=not text.startswith(' '), right=not text.endswith(' ')) # autowire try: attr = getattr(autoframe, id) except AttributeError: attr = None if attr is None or not callable(attr): # try with "on_<attr>" try: attr = getattr(autoframe, 'on_'+id) except AttributeError: attr = None # not callable if callable(attr): toolkit.connect(widget, attr) self.f_controls[id] = widget
+[docs] def f_add_widgets( self, parent, sliced_grid=None, body=None, offset_row=0, offset_col=0, autoframe=None, ): if not sliced_grid: sliced_grid = slice_grids(body) toolkit = self.f_toolkit if isinstance(toolkit, ToolkitTk): toolkit.autovalidate = self.f_option_tk_autovalidate autoframe = autoframe or self translation_prefix = self.__class__.__qualname__ + "." # create controls for grid_element in merged_cells(sliced_grid): if not grid_element.text.strip(): continue id, widget = toolkit.parse( parent, grid_element.text, translations=self.f_translations, translation_prefix=translation_prefix, ) # place on the grid e = grid_element toolkit.place( widget, row=e.row + offset_row, col=e.col + offset_col, rowspan=e.rowspan, colspan=e.colspan, ) text = e.text.replace("~", " ") toolkit.anchor( widget, left=not text.startswith(" "), right=not text.endswith(" ") ) # autowire try: attr = getattr(autoframe, id) except AttributeError: attr = None if attr is None or not callable(attr): # try with "on_<attr>" try: attr = getattr(autoframe, "on_" + id) except AttributeError: attr = None # not callable if callable(attr): toolkit.connect(widget, attr) self.f_controls[id] = widget

-def __setattr__(self, name, val): if name in self: self.f_toolkit.setval(self[name], val) else: super().__setattr__(name, val) def __getattr__(self, name): if 'f_controls' not in self.__dict__: raise RuntimeError('You forgot to call super().__init__!') if name in self.f_controls: # use toolkit to extract value from the widget return self.f_toolkit.getval(self[name]) else: raise AttributeError('Attribute %s is not defined'%(name,)) def __getitem__(self, key): return self.f_controls[key] def __contains__(self, key): return key in self.f_controls
+def __setattr__(self, name, val): if name in self: self.f_toolkit.setval(self[name], val) else: super().__setattr__(name, val) def __getattr__(self, name): if "f_controls" not in self.__dict__: raise RuntimeError("You forgot to call super().__init__!") if name in self.f_controls: # use toolkit to extract value from the widget return self.f_toolkit.getval(self[name]) else: raise AttributeError("Attribute %s is not defined" % (name,)) def __getitem__(self, key: str): return self.f_controls[key] def __contains__(self, key: str): return key in self.f_controls

 [docs] def quit(self): return self.close()